hansklav/Oberon-keyboard-tweaks/README.md

   left* = 02X;  right* = 06X;  up* = 10X;  down* = 0EX;        (* cursor control characters *)
 ```

-Then insert the following code fragment into procedure `Write` of `TextFrames.Mod` (again using your own chosen ASCII codes for the arrow keys and matching control characters):
+Then insert the following code fragment (by Jörg Straube) into procedure `Write` of `TextFrames.Mod` (again using your own chosen ASCII codes for the arrow keys and matching control characters):
 ```
     (...)
   ELSIF ch = 18X THEN (*ctrl-x,  cut*)